French president Emmanuel Macron has startled observers with a number of policies that might seem to contradict his previously held beliefs.

 Portugal’s Bruno Maçães, a former junior minister for Europe and now a senior fellow at the Hudson Institute in America, believes Macron vetoed EU accession talks with the Western Balkan states because they have large Muslim populations.

 The reason Macron gave is that he wants the accession process to be reformed.
 He’s not alone.
 France took the heat, but the Netherlands and EU members in Scandinavia weren’t wild about Albania and North Macedonia joining either.
 Support for the EU as a whole is up since the euro crisis, but EU enlargement remains unpopular.
-(Eurobarometer puts EU-wide support for enlargement at 44 percent, but in all the countries of Western Europe, except Spain, support is even lower.)
+(Eurobarometer puts EU-wide support for enlargement at 44 percent, but in all the countries of Western Europe, except Spain, support is lower.)

 Macron’s priority since the beginning of his presidency has been EU reform.
 That is the more likely motivation behind his veto.